-Considering that this Review will be conducted as a pilot, Review Team self-assessment will play an important role, fulfilling two purposes:
+Considering that this review will be conducted as a pilot, review team self-assessment will play an important role, fulfilling two purposes:

-- From a substance perspective, there should be a debrief /assessment to determine to what extent the Pilot Review Team accomplished what they set out to do.
-If the Review Team accomplished their goals, then the next step would be adding the Holistic Review to the Bylaws, updating Operating Standards to include this new review and updating the schedule of subsequent reviews that are dependent on the completion of this pilot.
-If additional information, clarification or other actions are needed, then what steps need to be taken to be able to add the Holistic Review to the Bylaws? - From a process perspective, assess what worked and what needs to be improved in how this Pilot Review Team conducted its work and was supported by ICANN org.
+- From a substance perspective, there should be a debrief/assessment to determine to what extent the Pilot Review Team accomplished what they set out to do, as defined by this ToR.
+If the review team accomplished their goals, then the next step would be adding the Holistic Review to the Bylaws, updating Operating Standards to include this new review, and updating the schedule of subsequent reviews that are dependent on the completion of this pilot.
+If additional information, clarification, or other actions are needed, then what steps need to be taken to be able to add the Holistic Review to the Bylaws. - From a process perspective, assess what worked and what needs to be improved in how this Pilot Review Team conducted its work and was supported by ICANN org.

-Objective Deliverable Draft and Final Report Pilot assessment of how the pilot went and ways that the Holistic

-Holistic Review Pilot Review design/scope/guidance should be improved based upon the Guidelines about how Holistic Review teams should determine and prioritize work areas.
+Objective Deliverable Pilot Holistic Review Draft and final report.
+Pilot Review Team assessment of how the pilot went and ways that the Holistic Review design/scope/guidance should be improved based upon the pilot.
+Guidelines for how post-pilot Holistic Review Teams should determine and prioritize work areas.
 Methodology for gathering and analyzing data to inform fact-based findings and recommendations.
 Suggestions as to how various ICANN structures would be held accountable for implementing the recommendations coming from the Holistic Review, if directed to entities other than the ICANN Board or org.
-Skill sets for Holistic Review team members.
-Guidelines about how future Holistic Review teams would measure the success of a future Continuous Improvement Program.
+Input on skill sets for future Holistic Review Team members.2 Input on resources required to complete future Reviews effectively.
+Guidelines for how future review teams would measure the success of implementation and the success of future Continuous Improvement Programs.
 A. Review the effectiveness of the various inter-SO/AC/NC collaboration mechanisms."
-This will be addressed within the Holistic Review Program by the following proposed Holistic Review Pilot steps: a.
-Identify, aggregate and analyze existing inter-SO/AC/NC collaboration mechanisms (see Definitions section). b.
-Work with SO/ACs and NomCom to develop a set of principles, parameters and criteria for a self-assessment to be conducted by their respective groups and relevant component parts to evaluate the effectiveness of inter-SO/AC/NC collaboration mechanisms. c.
-Develop guidelines for how the self-assessment that could be carried out by each SO/AC/NomCom and their relevant component parts, as applicable. d.
-Develop guidelines for the evaluation by a post-Pilot Holistic Review Team. i.
-Consider how the input from self-assessments conducted by the various SO/AC/NomCom Assessment report of existing inter-SO/AC/NC collaboration mechanisms.
-Set of principles/parameters/criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts.
-Guidelines for the self-assessment.
-Guidelines for the evaluation by a post-Pilot Holistic Review Team.
+This will be addressed within the Holistic Review Program by the following proposed Pilot Holistic Review steps: a.
+Identify, aggregate, and analyze existing inter-SO/AC/NomCom collaboration mechanisms (see Definitions section). b.
+In cooperation with SO/ACs and NomCom, develop a set of principles and criteria for a self-assessment to be conducted by their respective groups and relevant component parts to evaluate the effectiveness of inter-SO/AC/NomCom collaboration mechanisms. c.
+Develop operational guidelines for the self-assessment that could be carried out by each SO/AC/NomCom and their Assessment report of existing inter-SO/AC/NC collaboration mechanisms.
+Set of principles and criteria for a self-assessment to be conducted by SO/AC/NomCom and their relevant component parts.
+Operational guidelines for the self-assessment.
+Guidelines for the evaluation by a post-pilot Holistic Review Team.